goeh/weather-collector/README.md

 ## A data collector written in Java that collects data from weather stations.

 This project was developed by me when I wanted to collect data from my weather station (Davis Vantage Pro2) and I did not want to use a Windows server for the job.
 I have an Ubuntu LAMP server in the closet, and it has been running this data collector since 2008, collecting weather data every 10 minutes without interruption.

 Since 2017 a Raspberry Pi 3 has taken over the task of downloading weather data at my home.
 No changes to the program needed.

+I've also successfully tested the system on a Raspberry Pi 4 with Raspberry Pi OS Lite (Release date: May 7th 2021).

 See https://github.com/goeh/weather-visualizer for how data can be visualized.